 All externships must be approved by the Externship Program Office.
 It is the responsibility of the student to request approval in a timely fashion.
-Particularly when students have secured placements on their own and not through the Fair or the Database, it is important to submit the field placement request before classes begin to ensure there are no issues with approval after the semester has already started.
+It is important to submit the field placement request before classes begin to ensure there are no issues with approval after the semester has already started, particularly when students have secured placements on their own and not through the Fair or the Externship Database.

 No. Students must earn at least one credit for the field placement.